-PricewaterhouseCoopers Tax & Legal, S.L. is a company incorporated before the Notary of Madrid, Mr. Antonio Huerta Trólez, on March 16th, 1994, under number 900 of his records, registered in the Madrid Companies Register under volume 39910, folder 168, sheet M-131818, admitted as registered advisor company of the Alternative Fixed-Income Market according to instruction (Instrucción Operativa) 1/2022 ("PricewaterhouseCoopers" or the "Registered Advisor").
+Crowe Legal y Tributario B&M, S.L.P.is a Spanish company registered in the Companies Register of Barcelona under volume 46.442, folder 8, sheet B-295687, with C.I.F.
+B-63570170, domiciled at Av./ Diagonal 427bis-429, 08036 - Barcelona, admitted as registered advisor company of the Alternative Fixed-Income Market according to instruction (Instrucción Operativa) 3/2024, of June 28 ("Crowe" or the "Registered Advisor").

-PricewaterhouseCoopers has been designated as Registered Advisor of the Issuer.
+Crowe has been designated as Registered Advisor of the Issuer.
 Accordingly, the Registered Advisor shall enable the Issuer to comply with the obligations and responsibilities to be assumed on incorporating its issues into the multilateral trading facility, the Alternative Fixed-Income Market ("MARF" or the "Market"), acting as specialist liaison between both, MARF and Solaria, and as a means to facilitate the insertion and development of the same under the new securities trading regime.

-Therefore, PricewaterhouseCoopers must provide MARF with any periodically information it may require and, on the other hand, MARF may require as much information as it may deem necessary regarding the actions to be carried out and its corresponding obligations, being authorized to perform as many actions as necessary, where appropriate, in order to verify the information provided.
+Therefore, Crowe must provide MARF with any periodically information it may require and, on the other hand, MARF may require as much information as it may deem necessary regarding the actions to be carried out and its corresponding obligations, being authorized to perform as many actions as necessary, where appropriate, in order to verify the information provided.